openlawlibrary/pygls/README.md

-# pygls - Python Generic Language Server
+# pygls

-(Pronounced like "spy glass".)
+## a pythonic generic language server _(pronounce like "spy glass")_

-A generic implementation of the [Language Server Protocol][1] for use as a foundation for writing non-Python language servers (e.g. XML).
+A generic implementation of the [Language Server Protocol][1] for use as a foundation for writing language servers using Python (e.g. Python, XML, etc.).

 [1]: https://microsoft.github.io/language-server-protocol/